rauhs/klang/README.md

 deployment.
 In this case you'll need to use a few macros to

-This library /could/ offer this functionality but I think that most developers will have a slight different opinion on what to do with their logs.
+This library *could* offer this functionality but I think that most developers will have a slight different opinion on what to do with their logs.
 This is why I've chosen to give this recipe that only has a few lines